Saint Johns River State College

 Florida School of the Arts

-An accredited arts school under the umbrella of St. Johns River State College, offering Associate in Science and Associate in Arts degrees in Visual Art, Acting, Dance, Musical Theatre, and Theatre Production/Design within an intimate learning environment.
+An accredited arts school, known for its intimate setting and personalized attention, offering Associate in Science and Associate in Arts degrees in Visual Art, Acting, Dance, Musical Theatre, and Theatre Production/Design.

 Find Scholarships at Saint Johns River State College